HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Bookmarking reports

 -  The bookmarked URL from HCL Content Reporting does not function in a non-authenticated user session.
 You must log in first to your Digital Experience account before you can access the bookmarked URL.
--  When you change the language and then go to a bookmarked report, the system fails to retain the modifications and redirects you to the HCL Content Reporting landing page.
+-  Content reporting will fail to retain the report and will be redirected to the Content Reporting landing page when changing the language using the language switcher on the toolbar.

 ## User interface